pwnjack/journal/_posts/2014-01-28-conditional-tags-for-internet-explorer.md

   - internet explorer
   - web design
 ---
+We developers hate Internet Explorer, for various reasons, one of them is that we have to use specific conditional tag just for it, imagine how bad it is just by that.

-Soemtimes you'll need to apply some CSS rules only for Internet Explorer (the worst web browser ever created), this happens because at Microsoft they like to create problems and to be different from the whole world standards.
+Sometimes you'll need to apply some CSS rules only for Internet Explorer (the worst web browser ever created), this happens because at Microsoft they like to create problems and to be different from the whole world standards.
 If you are a good boy you MUST sign <a title="Please discontinue Internet Explorer" href="https://www.change.org/petitions/discontinue-internet-explorer" target="_blank">this petition</a> to discontinue Internet Explorer, and save to us (web developers) tons of wasted time.

 Anyway if you need to optimize your web project to work with IE also, then you'll find this queries pretty useful.
 They are meant to be used to assign some CSS rules to only Internet Explorer with a conditional tag, you can also specify the IE version on which you'd like to apply the CSS.